sh1n3sec/WiCrackFi/README.md

 Python Script to help/automate the WiFi hacking exercises.

-No installs needed, the ones needed can be installed inside the tool.
+No extra installs needed, the ones needed can be installed inside the tool.

 This tool was developed to automate the process of conducting a PenTest on WiFi Networks with Aircrack-ng in Python.